The Swiss Institutions of Art of the Würth Group

 The location certainly plays a role in the visitor structure.
 For example, Arlesheim attracts visitors from Baden-Württemberg and Alsace, while Rorschach and Chur attract visitors from the Lake Constance region and Italy.

 It includes, for example, exhibitions of art for and by people with disabilities – a key focus at Würth.
-In Arlesheim, for instance, in cooperation with the creative workshop of the Bürgerspital in Basel and Rorschach with the Open Art Museum in St Gallen, an institution for Swiss naive art and art brut.
+In Arlesheim, for instance, in cooperation with the creative workshop of the Bürgerspital in Basel and Rorschach, as well as the Open Art Museum in St. Gallen, an institution dedicated to Swiss naïve art and art brut.
 Another example is the photo exhibition “HIDDEN – Hidden Places in Switzerland” and other projects with local themes and artists.

 We cooperate with other local cultural institutions.
 For us, barrier-free access and no entrance fees to art and culture are matters of principle, including free access to the art institutions of Würth.

 This commitment has been positively received and utilised by local communities.
 The Würth Collection has already welcomed 10.4 million visitors worldwide since 1989.
-Thanks to free admission, the Würth Collection’s “playgrounds” have become the most democratic places in the world, to quote Reinhold Würth.
+Thanks to free admission, the Würth Collection’s “playgrounds” have become the most democratic places in the world, as Reinhold Würth aptly put it.

 The future?